These cranberry pistachio biscotti, a sweet, tart, and nutty cookies made from cranberries and pistachios, make a great

 - 1. Preheat the oven to 350°F (175°C).
 Line a baking sheet with parchment paper.

-- 2. Whisk together the flour, baking powder, cinnamon, and salt in a bowl.
+- 2. In a bowl, whisk together the flour, baking powder, cinnamon, and salt.

-- 3. Using an electric mixer, beat the butter in a large bowl until creamy.
+- 3. In another bowl with an electric mixer on medium-high speed, beat the butter until lighter in texture.
 Add the granulated and brown sugars and beat until fully blended.
-Beat in the eggs, 1 at a time, and then add the vanilla and orange zest.
+Beat in the eggs, 1 at a time, and then add the vanilla and orange zest and mix until combined.
 With the beater on low speed, mix in the flour mixture just until the dough starts to clump together.
 Mix in the pistachios and cranberries.
 Using your hands or a rubber spatula, gather the dough into a ball and then divide it in half.

 - 4. Using lightly floured hands, place each half of the dough on one side of the prepared sheet.
 Shape the dough into rectangular loaves about 13 inches long and 2 1/2 inches wide each.
 Make sure the loaves are at least 3 inches apart on the sheet.

 - 5. Bake, rotating the sheet from front to back about halfway through baking, for 30 to 35 minutes, until the loaves are nicely golden and the tops feel mostly firm when gently pressed.
-Transfer the sheet to a wire rack to cool for 10 minutes.
-Reduce the oven temperature to 325°F (160°C).
+Transfer the sheet to a wire rack to cool for 10 minutes and reduce the oven temperature to 325°F (160°C).